Mottie/tablesorter/README.md

   * Add "hover" class to all hover definitions (for the scroller widget mostly).
   * Remove filter element offsetting margins.
   * Target `background-color` instead of `background`.
 Fixes [issue #853](https://github.com/Mottie/tablesorter/issues/853).

-#### <a name="v2.21.2">Version 2.21.2</a> (3/13/2015)

-* Core: get accurate column count.
-Fixes [issue #840](https://github.com/Mottie/tablesorter/issues/840).
-* Docs
-  * Update to use jQuery UI v1.11.4.
-  * Add note about resizable widget needing a non-breaking space in an empty cell.
-Fixes [issue #844](https://github.com/Mottie/tablesorter/issues/844).
-* Editable: fix editable not updating properly on update/pager complete.
-* Filter: prevent error if `parseFilter` returns `NaN` - this depends on what custom parsers return.
-* Output: change carriage returns & tabs to unicode equivalent so it works in Excel.
-Fixes [issue #845](https://github.com/Mottie/tablesorter/issues/845).
-* Pager
-  * Don't recalculate total rows/pages if using ajax.
-  * Remove outdated pager.min file in the `addons` folder; it is now available in the `dist/js/extras` folder.
-* Uitheme: add icon classes while using stickyHeaders.
-See [issue #842](https://github.com/Mottie/tablesorter/issues/842).